-There are currently two major versions of Snapcraft: v1 and v2.
+As of this writing there are two major versions of Snapcraft: v1 and v2.
 Snapcraft v1 creates snaps that target Ubuntu Core 15, and Snapcraft v2 creates snaps that target Ubuntu Core 16.
 Series 16 snaps are much more widely used, being supported not only in Ubuntu Core 16 but also classic Ubuntu Xenial (desktop and server) and more recently even Trusty!
-It's also supported across a range of other Linux distributions.
+It’s also supported across a range of other Linux distributions.
 However, while series 16 snaps can run in a number of places, currently Snapcraft v2 (which makes series 16 snaps) only runs in Xenial.
 The Trusty archives contains Snapcraft v1.
 For the vast majority of cases this works fine: build your snaps on Xenial, run them anywhere.
 However, there are cases when you really need to run Snapcraft on Trusty.
 Case in point: ROS (Robot Operating System) Indigo.

 ROS maintains a number of releases at a time.
 The ones most heavily used tend to be the LTS releases: that is, the releases that correspond to the LTS releases of Ubuntu.
 There are two LTS versions of Ubuntu supported right now, Trusty and Xenial.
 The corresponding versions of ROS are Indigo and Kinetic, respectively.

 These are the most popular releases because switching one’s entire project to another release of ROS is not an easy task.
 In my experience, most teams tend to stick with a single release until it’s either no longer supported or new versions introduce features they need.
 Indeed, this is backed up by the metrics presented at ROSCon last year: over 70% of ROS users are still using Indigo, and about 10% are using Kinetic.